feynon/carlosbecker.com/content/talks.md

 ## 2018

+### Hacktoberfest Joinville

+> Oct 20, 2018

+I shared again my experiences coding GoReleaser, this time, more about community and less about Go itself.
+Slides are more or less the same, but here they are anyway:

+{{< speakerdeck faab113c39754ad093be902e21f799bd >}}

 ### GopherCon Brazil

+> Sep 29, 2018

 My first ever talk at a GopherCon.
 I shared my experiences coding GoReleaser, more or less related to [this post]({{< ref "2018-07-31-goreleaser-lessons-learned.md" >}}).